-My Favorite Language: Of all the languages I have used (see note 1), Pure Basic is my favorite.
+My Favourite Language: Of all the languages I have used (see note 1), Pure Basic is my favourite.
 For doing Engineering & Scientific applications, I sometimes find Python more convenient because of the powerful libraries that are readily available.
 While Python has a nice syntax & fairly 'natural' naming for its functions, Purebasic is faster, easier to use & more intuitive.

 Want to Try it Out?
 If you would like a trial version of PureBasic, use the link below.
-A limited liscensed download (with most features) is available for Windows, Mac OS or Linux.
+A limited licensed download (with most features) is available for Windows, Mac OS or Linux.
 If you decide to try it out, please use one of the educational links below because print 'Hello World!' does not work in PureBasic's GUI world!
 The simplest PureBasic GUI code generating a "hello world" PopUp is shown below.
 (The second illustration in this article shows the on screen Pop-Up):